Listed in Proofreaders / Editors

 – check footnotes and references (where permitted).

-The company is run by Catherine Ebenezer, who holds postgraduate qualifications in theology and information science, and is the author of numerous articles on aspects of library and information science.
+The company is run by Dr Catherine Ebenezer, who holds postgraduate qualifications in theology and information science, and is the author of numerous articles on aspects of library and information services.

 The service is designed to be flexible, cost effective and tailored to the needs of the individual, helping clients to improve the presentation of their work.
 The ‘track changes’ and comments features of MS Word-compatible word processing software are used to edit and annotate documents.
 References can be verified from a wide range of bibliographic sources.